 The slaves at Hopsewee Plantation had a vast culture and history that has not been erased with time.
 At Hopsewee, guests can embark upon the Gullah Geechee tour to learn about the African American experiences, how they shaped the plantation, and how they lived.
 Your guide, Zenobia Harper, shares interesting information during this intriguing and sobering half-hour tour.

 For history lovers, Hopsewee Plantation is an important National Historic Landmark with many things to offer.
 Embark upon one of these interesting guided tours to learn about Hopsewee and the people that lived and worked on its rice plantation.
-Grab tons of other sightseeing tours when you make a custom vacation package for Myrtle Beach, SC.
+Grab tons of other tours when you make a vacation package to Myrtle Beach, SC.

 - What is included in the admission price?